-Each payment allocated to a Guarantee Period earns interest at a specified rate that we guarantee.
-We are currently offering Guarantee Periods of 1, 3 and 5 years in length.
-In the future we may offer Guarantee Periods of different lengths ranging from 1 to 10 years or stop offering some Guarantee Periods.
+You may allocate your purchase payment to a specific Guarantee Period Account or you may divide your purchase payment among multiple Guarantee Period Accounts.
+Your Guarantee Period Account Value allocated to a Guarantee Period Account will earn interest at a specified rate that we guarantee.
+Currently we offer Guarantee Periods of 1, 3 and 5 years in length.
+In the future, we may offer Guarantee Periods of different lengths ranging from 1 to 10 years or stop offering some Guarantee Periods.
+We reserve the right to offer additional Guarantee Periods, or to limit the Guarantee Periods available in the future.
+A new Guarantee Period Account is established when: